muthukrishnanpk84/TSF-Data-Science-Business-Analytics/README.md

 # TSF-Data-Science-Business-Analytics
 # Simple Linear Regression Task as it involved just two variables.
-These tasks are completed for Graduate Rotational Internship Program for The Sparks Foundation
+These tasks are assigned for Graduate Rotational Internship Program by The Sparks Foundation